nasa-pds-engineering-node/pds-github-util/README.md

 # Prerequisites

-libxml2 is used to do publish a snapshot release of a maven project (`maven-snaphot-release`).
+libxml2 is used to do publish a snapshot release of a maven project (`maven-release --snapshot`).
 It needs to be deployed as follow:

 ## Macos